-Consoles have a number of DMX outputs on 5-pin XLR for direct connection to fixtures and dimmers, and can send Art-Net or sACN over Ethernet.
+The console has DMX outputs on 5-pin XLR for direct connection to fixtures and dimmers, and can send DMX over Ethernet and wireless Ethernet systems to allow connection to remote DMX Ethernet nodes, media servers, and so on.

-When you patch a dimmer or fixture you tell Titan which of the 64 DMX lines it is on.
-Each line can be configured to come out of one or more of the XLR outputs on the back of the console, and/or to Art-Net or sACN universes over Ethernet.
-Some hardware has limitations on the number of lines you can output - see the DMX output section (Section 19.6.1) for more information.
+When you patch a dimmer or fixture you tell Titan which of the DMX universes it is on.
+Each universe can be configured to come out of one or more of the standard DMX outputs on the back of the console, and/or over an Ethernet protocol (Section 20.6).

-The Diamond 9 and Arena include a built-in Ethernet switch (Section 21.2) and have an optical network connection.
+The Arena includes a built-in Ethernet switch (Section 20.1) and has an optical network connection.